 Decision systems output candidate actions.
 Outputs remain proposals.

-SCIA = admissibility at execution
+SCIA Runtime = admissibility at execution

 👉 Meaning must bind before admissibility is computed.